doctorofaudiology

 Generally, the answer is no. However, each time you go to a concert, cilia (receptor hair cells) do get damaged.
 If you were to have a hearing test prior to the concert and after, the odds of a hearing loss appearing are small.
 There are plenty of instances where a loud concert can cause permanent hearing loss, just like any other form of traumatic event to your ears (i.e. explosions, head injuries, etc).
 To avoid this, be sure to wear hearing protection to concerts.
 I'm a huge hard rock fan; I rarely feel my experience is hindered due to wearing "plugs".

-How easy is it to forge a rare piece, and are fakes a big problem in the antiquing world?I used to use Mac's Ear Plugs.
+Do you think teachers are underpaid?
+Why?I used to use Mac's Ear Plugs.
 Simple and inexpensive.
 However, please be sure to follow instructions on how to insert them.
 Many people will try to place them deep into the ear canal; this is not appropriate and can be dangerous.

 Some audiologists specialize in balance disorders and treatment.
 However, please be sure to have an evaluation of your balance system first.
 Go to an Ear, Nose, Throat specialist that has an audiologist who performs vestibular testing (not all do).
 Depending on the findings and case history, results may indicate that vestibular rehabilitation (balance therapy) is beneficial.
 There are specialized audiologists (as noted above), but more commonly, specialized physical therapists who can create programs to improve one's balance.